-The National Broadband Interoperability Test Bed (NBIT), slated to open in 2016, supports studies in wireless coexistence metrology and standards.
+The National Broadband Interoperability Test Bed (NBIT), opened in 2016, supports studies in wireless coexistence metrology and standards.
 NBIT lets researchers understand how radar, LTE, Wi-Fi and other systems interact in an integrated environment combining large anechoic and reverberation chambers.
 By enabling the testing of multiple independent networks (e.g., radar, LTE, Wi-Fi and other wireless systems) in a controlled environment, NBIT will shed light on these independent, uncoordinated systems’ ability to coexist without interference – an understanding critical to developing hardware and software capable of delivering on the promise of spectrum sharing.
 Unique to NBIT is the integration of a live LTE network, which enables real-world testing of this complex and increasingly ubiquitous wireless-data protocol.

 Given the increased crowding the airwaves, radiated testing with over-the-air signals (as compared to conductive testing using emulators where signals stay in silicon and copper) provides an environment better able to capture complex real-world conditions such as interference, multipath, shadowing and other factors influencing wireless-system performance.